AP sources: MLB opening options include 3 regional divisions - WHIZ News

 Any plan would be contingent on baseball gaining access to test about 3,000 people on a regular basis: about 1,200 players plus staff and broadcast personnel.
 Players most likely would need three to four weeks of workouts before opening day.

-Baseball officials have been encouraged by statements from President Donald Trump, Govs.
+Baseball officials have been encouraged by statements about the prospect of restarting the season from President Donald Trump, Govs.
 Greg Abbott (Texas), Andrew Cuomo (New York) and Tom Wolf (Pennsylvania) and Chicago Mayor Lori Lightfoot, one of the people said.